mitogen-hq/mitogen/tests/README.md

 1. Run ``test``

+# Selecting a target distribution

+Docker target images exist for testing against CentOS and Debian, with the default being Debian.
+To select CentOS, specify `MITOGEN_TEST_DISTRO=centos` in the environment.

 # User Accounts

 A set of standard user account names are used by in the Docker container and